Afro-Argentines: Gallery

 Main market in Buenos Aires.
 In the centre foreground a Black fisherman brings a dorado.

 Quinta on the west bank of the Río de la Plata.
 Black workers perform tasks in the foreground (1818).

 The main square in Buenos Aires.
-On the bottom right is an Afro-Argentine riding on a donkey.
+In the bottom right is an Afro-Argentine riding a donkey.

-The Casa Mínima, built by freedmen following the 1812 abolition of slavery in Argentina.
+The Casa Mínima in San Telmo, Buenos Aires, built by freedmen following the 1812 abolition of slavery in Argentina.

 An Afro-Argentine pastry vendor circa 1830.

 Upper-class Black porteños at a dance in 1902.

-An Afro Argentine soldier from the turn of the 19th century.
+An Afro-Argentine soldier from the turn of the 19th century.

 Juan Martínez Moreira, a survivor of the War of the Triple Alliance, photographed for Caras y Caretas.

 An advertisement for collars and cuffs in the magazine Caras y Caretas (1902).

 An oil canvas painting depicting candombe (1922).

 Black Argentines playing candombe in 1938, San Juan.